How Phil Susmann ’81 and his NUARI team are helping U.S. banks build resiliency in the face of cybergeddon

 Susmann knows that over the next several hours the cyberattack will only get worse.
 Soon an insider breach will leak confidential client data.
 Then failures in computerized settlement — the transfer of funds or securities to complete a transaction — will leave billion-dollar orders between buyers and sellers unresolved.
 The crisis has the potential to push banks to the brink of insolvency if left unchecked, and send 401(k) balances spiraling to stomach-churning lows.
 But Susmann also knows something else: The cyberattack is not real.

 * * *

 In recent years, hackers have infiltrated computer networks at a growing number of large U.S. companies and government agencies.
-Victims range from Target, Home Depot, and Yahoo! to the federal Office of Personnel Management, the IRS, and the U.S. Department of Energy.
+Victims range from Target, Home Depot, and Yahoo! to the federal Office of Personnel Management, the Internal Revenue Service and the U.S. Energy Department.
 Computer systems at the latter were successfully penetrated 159 times between 2010 and 2014, according to a USA Today investigation of federal government records last year.
 Nineteen of those breaches were targeted at the National Nuclear Security Administration.

 “Cybersecurity is an increasingly critical threat to the financial market,” says Najiba Benabess, a Norwich economics professor and director of the School of Business and Management.
 “An attack on a financial institution resulting in the loss of vital data can have a devastating effect on the bank’s reputation, costing significant amounts of time and money to repair.”